-While reward points can be a smart way to benefit from your normal spending, it’s important to always spend within your means and understand exactly how the reward program works.
+While reward points can be a smart way to benefit from your everyday spending, it’s important to always spend within your means and understand exactly how the reward program works.

 You may receive points for every purchase you make on your credit card, for instance 1 point for every £1 you spend.
 The points earned can be accumulated and exchanged for vouchers that you can spend in supermarkets and certain stores.